InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 ![](https://user-gold-cdn.xitu.io/2018/4/11/162b2ab2ec70ac5b?w=900&h=352&f=png&s=49983)

 When building the CSSOM tree, the rendering is blocked until the CSSOM tree is built.
 And building the CSSOM tree is a very cost-intensive process, so you should try to ensure that the level is flat and reduce excessive cascading.
-The more specific CSS selector, the slower the execution.
+The more specific the CSS selector is, the slower the execution.

 When the HTML is parsing the script tag, the DOM is paused and will restart from the paused position.
 In other words, the faster you want to render the first screen, the less you should load the JS file on the first screen.
 And CSS will also affect the execution of JS.
 JS will only be executed when the stylesheet is parsed.
 Therefore, it can be considered that CSS will also suspend the DOM in this case.